 - Ask for it when you arrive; tell the front desk clerk that it has already been requested and should be in the system.
 If the hotel is not full, you may be granted a few hours' leeway at this point

 - Do you have a TripAdvisor luggage tag?
 Make sure it's noticeable

 - Is it your honeymoon?
 Let them know!

-- A discreet $20 bill passed to the front desk clerk might turn a no into a yes
+- A discreet $20 bill passed to the front desk clerk could turn a no into a yes

-- Choose a hotel like London's Corinthia that offers flexible check-in and out hours (warning: it's pricy)
+- Choose a place like London's Corinthia Hotel that offers flexible check-in and out hours (warning: it's pricy)

-- Early in the morning you are scheduled to leave, offer to pay for extra time.
+- Early on the morning you are scheduled to leave, offer to pay for extra time.
 Some hotels that are not fully booked may be able to offer a half-day rate.
-You may even be allowed to stay for a few more hours at no charge.
+Or you may even be permitted to stay for a few more hours at no charge.

 If You Can't Get Late Check Out

 When you have time to kill, these are some options:

 - Ask the hotel to hold your bags while you spend more time in the destination